 Bankruptcy provides a legal way for Nevada residents to obtain a fresh start, free from their overwhelming debts.
 But filing for bankruptcy is not without consequence.
-Obviously, your credit will suffer significantly in the short term if you file for bankruptcy.
-That said, it is important to understand exactly how bankruptcy, and the debts discharged through bankruptcy, are actually dealt with on your credit report.
+Obviously, your credit rating will suffer significantly in the short term if you file for bankruptcy.
+That said, it is important to understand exactly how bankruptcy, and the debt relief through bankruptcy, are actually dealt with on your credit report.

 How Long Will Bankruptcy Remain on My Public Record?

 Why the difference?
-This goes to the fundamental difference between Chapter 7 and Chapter 13.
+This goes to the fundamental difference between types of bankruptcy.
 In a Chapter 7 case, your non-exempt assets are liquidated, and a Nevada bankruptcy court will then discharge most, if not all, of your remaining unsecured debts.
 This means you no longer have any obligation to repay the creditor.

 Under Chapter 13, however, your debts are not immediately discharged.
 Instead, you must submit a repayment plan to the bankruptcy court, which typically lasts between three and five years.
 In other words, your creditors will get at least some of their money back.
 This is essentially why a Chapter 13 bankruptcy stays on your credit report for less time than a Chapter 7 filing.

 “The biggest determining factor between them is which one you qualify for, which is based on your income,” says Nedda Ghandi, an attorney at Ghandi Deeter Blackham in Las Vegas.
-“It’s not always a choice.
-Most people would elect to go into a 7, but because of their income they don’t qualify.
-So they go into a 13.”
+Bankruptcy is a last resort, and the type of bankruptcy you file for “is not always a choice.
+Most people would elect to go into a 7, but because of their income, they don’t qualify.
+So, they go into a chapter 13.”